sleephawk/adventure-game/README.md

   - [ ] create logic for changing text on ending (good and bad)
   - [ ] create skip button if you have already been sent back to the beginning

-  - [ ] create dice percentage rolls and map them to the chances (maybe a story chance object?)
+- [ ] create dice percentage rolls and map them to the chances (maybe a story chance object?) !MOST IMPORTANT

-  - [ ] fix undefined dead end issue (8,9,10)
+  - [ ] fix undefined dead end issue (8,9,10) !MOST IMPORTANT
   - [ ] Create a trigger scene object or enum, for which the specific special numbered scenes that trigger music or graphics are named.

   - [ ] Music module